FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

     return path_combine(seed, translated_sprout)
 end
 ```
 This is a crude implementation of the seed and sprout searches and of the suture method that is used to connect the two, avoiding self intersection.
+I will not explain in much detail each element of the different funcitons as thery are not in use and the interesting details are already provided in the theoretical explanation.
 The peroformance is really promising, however more work would be needed to have a reliable and fast algorithm, so for the moment this is not used in the test scripts.
 This said it should still work properly, so, if one wants to test it, the funciton `unique_SAPs` contains an implementation of this method that should easily substitute `topological_SAPs`.

+### Possible extensions through Parallelism
+While this problem is not perfect for parallelization I believe it should still be possible to assign each extention to a separate thread, using GPUs it should be possible to increase massively the speed of the computation, however the memory limitations would still remain very much an issue, so batching and storage would surely be necessary to make further progress.

 ### Additional Notes
 Considering the scope, efficiency was prioretized over safety, many functions may throw unhandled errors.